 Remote Profile Deployment

 SSProtect supports relocation of a Profile to a new Host computer, as described in the article, Remote Profile Deployment.
 This operation includes :Recover Replicate operation, providing a mechanism for securely, "moving" your, "Active Workspace" to another computer.

 This allows you to quickly respond to host corruption, compromise, sabotage, theft, device loss, destruction, or other circumstances that would otherwise render host computing resources unusable, which minimizes the impact of these common events and maintains ongoing end-user access to managed content.

 Limiting Multiple Instances of a Single Item

-For details, refer to the article, Restoring and Rebuilding.
+For more information, refer to the article, Restoring and Replicating.